emrahuludag/sysknow/docs/openshift/openshift-monitor-awx-en.md

 # Health Check OpenShift Cluster with AWX

-This playbook connects to OpenShift (IPI) clusters via AWX, monitoring the health of nodes and cluster operators.
-If any issues are detected, it promptly sends alerts through both email and Microsoft Teams, ensuring rapid awareness and response to cluster health concerns
+Automation has become a fundamental way to enhance efficiency, reduce human errors, and accelerate processes within IT infrastructure today.
+By automating repetitive tasks and complex workflows, operations can run smoothly without manual intervention, allowing IT teams to focus on more strategic, value-generating work.
+Furthermore, automation provides scalability and consistency essential for keeping up with rapidly growing digital demands, ensuring the security and continuity of systems.

+For OpenShift environments located across different remote locations, the automation solution I developed offers a centralized way to monitor and report on the health status of all clusters regularly.
+This automation immediately sends notifications via Microsoft Teams and email when an issue is detected, enabling infra and DevOps teams to respond quickly.
+Consequently, the reliability and performance of OpenShift infrastructure across multiple locations are monitored and managed more effectively, delivering greater resilience and efficiency.

 > [!NOTE|style:flat]
-> This playbook tested with 4.11.x, 4.12.x, 4.13.x and 4.14.38 Openshift version.
+> This playbook tested with 4.11.x, 4.12.x, 4.13.x and 4.14.38 Openshift (IPI) version.
 > Some modules may work for UPI clusters.

 ### Features